rdegges/rdegges-www/content/2018/please-stop-using-local-storage.md

 providers of those scripts *want* to change them frequently so they can silently update functionality for their users.

+**UPDATE**: I'm not the only one who thinks you should never store anything sensitive in local storage.
+So does [OWASP](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Local_Storage):

+> ...
+In other words, any authentication your application requires can be
+> bypassed by a user with local privileges to the machine on which the data is
+> stored.
+Therefore, it's recommended not to store any sensitive information in
+> local storage.

   [Grumpy Rage Face]: /static/images/2018/grumpy-rage-face.jpg "Grumpy Rage Face"
   [HTML5 Local Storage]: /static/images/2018/html5-local-storage.jpg "HTML5 Local Storage"